Hassoonu/Hassoonu/README.md

 # 👋 Hi, I’m Hasan
-- 👀 I’m still an amateur in the CS Field but I'm very interested in Data and Machine Learning Research, Cybersecurity, and Robotics.
+- I'm very interested in Data and Machine Learning Research, Cybersecurity, and Robotics.
-- 🌱 I’m currently learning how to use Git and Github, Java, HTML and CSS.
+- I’m currently learning: Cybersecurity & Full Stack Web Development.
-- 📫 How to reach me: Phone: 224-770-0450, Email: Hasan2002618@gmail.com
+- How to reach me: Email: Hasan2002618@gmail.com

 - Currently have a website in development, once it's done, I'll be sure to add it here!